Certified Nurse Midwife

 CNMs at Swedish

-CNMs provide services at Swedish Ballard and Swedish Issaquah.
-In addition, there are CNMs working at Swedish First Hill and Swedish Issaquah in the outpatient setting.
-There, they provide women's health and prenatal care.
+CNMs provide services at Swedish Ballard, Swedish Issaquah and Swedish First Hill.
 CNMs at Swedish have hospital admitting privileges and do not require physician supervision.